Tuesday, February 25, 2025

 At just 20 years old, she is making a name for herself on the international stage, balancing young horse development and high-level competition.
 We caught up with her to learn more about her journey, challenges, and ambitions.

-After growing up and competing in Mexico, Maya made the decision to move to the U.S. to accelerate her career in show jumping.
-While the competition system is slightly different, she adapted quickly:
+After growing up and competing in Mexico, Maya decided tomove to the U.S.to advance her show jumping career.
+Although the competition system is slightly different, she adapted quickly:

 “Once I figured out how everything worked here, it was easy.”